koustavx08/web3-todo-dapp/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test thoroughly on Sepolia testnet
+4. Test thoroughly on Fuji testnet
 5. Submit a pull request

 ## License